By continuing to use this site, you agree to the use of cookies in accordance with our privacy policy.

 Follow along with the Club’s Instagram @su_sportsbook.

-The Department of Sport Management’s Sport Professionals of Color Club (SPOC) is an organization that strives to uplift and connect students of color who are interested in working in the sport industry.
+The Department of Sport Management’s Sport Professionals of Color (SPOC) Club is an organization that strives to uplift and connect students of color who are interested in working in the sport industry.

 The organization was formed during the 2014-15 academic year with the purpose of helping to guide young professionals in their pursuit of success and career establishment in the industry.
 The club strives to improve members’ professional skills, host speakers, foster networking growth, and create a sense of community among students of different backgrounds.
-Each semester, the Sport Professionals of Color continues to fulfill its mission of uplifting and connecting students of color in the sports industry.

 NEPA is a student run association that brings together Syracuse University students who are interested in nutrition and encourages them to share that interest with the surrounding campus and community.
 Each year, NEPA sponsors a well-known speaker to visit the Syracuse University campus and lecture on nutrition and a healthy life-style.
 Those speakers have included Kylie Mitchell, owner of ImmaEatThat blog and Tanya Zuckerbrot, owner of F-Factor.